Weakly Supervised 3D Open-vocabulary Segmentation: Introduction

 We construct a hierarchical set of image patches to extract pixel-level features from image-level CLIP features and design a 3D \textit{Selection Volume} to identify the appropriate hierarchical level for each 3D point, effectively aligning CLIP features with pixel-level features without fine-tuning.
-In addition, we introduce a \textit{Relevancy-Distribution Alignment (RDA)} loss to address CLIP feature ambiguities, aligning segmentation probability distribution with class relevancies that capture similarities between class text features and corresponding CLIP features in the hierarchy.
-By normalizing class-wise relevancies within each input view, our method identifies specific image regions described by each class text.
+In addition, we introduce a \textit{Relevancy-Distribution Alignment (RDA)} loss to address CLIP feature ambiguities, aligning segmentation probability distribution with class relevancies that capture similarities between class text features and corresponding CLIP features.
 Moreover, we propose a novel \textit{Feature-Distribution Alignment (FDA)} loss to distill object boundary information from DINO features.
 The FDA loss encourages close segmentation probability distributions for points with similar DINO features and distant distributions for dissimilar features.
-To address the training instability due to diverse distribution shapes, we re-balance weights associated with similar and dissimilar DINO features, stabilizing the training process and effectively enabling knowledge distillation from DINO features to segmentation maps.
+To address the training instability due to diverse distribution shapes, we further re-balance weights associated with similar and dissimilar DINO features.

-Our method enables open-vocabulary segmentation of 3D scenes with highly accurate object boundaries.
-By distilling knowledge from CLIP without finetuning, our approach preserves its open-vocabulary knowledge and effectively handles text labels with long-tail distributions.
+Our method enables weakly supervised open-vocabulary segmentation of 3D scenes with accurate object boundaries.
+By distilling knowledge from CLIP without fine-tuning, our approach preserves its open-vocabulary knowledge and effectively handles text labels with long-tail distributions.
 A notable aspect of our approach is that it does not require any manual segmentation annotations for either the foundation models or the distillation process.
-Remarkably, our experiments demonstrate that our method surpasses fully supervised models trained with segmentation annotations, highlighting the possibility that 3D open-vocabulary segmentation can be effectively learned from large amounts of 2D images and text-image pairs.
+Remarkably, our experiments demonstrate that our method surpasses fully supervised models trained with segmentation annotations in certain scenes, highlighting the possibility that 3D open-vocabulary segmentation can be effectively learned from large amounts of 2D images and text-image pairs.